- Consent of Instructor Forms

 The Dean, or the Dean’s delegate, shall designate certain courses offered at the University that any Stanford Law student shall be permitted to enroll in, without petition, so long as that student certifies that he or she has not taken the course or a substantially equivalent course in the past.

-Stanford University Courses Approved for Law School Credit without Petition are listed in SLS Navigator
+Stanford University Courses Approved for Law School Credit without Petition

 If the student has taken the course or a substantially equivalent course in the past, he or she may take the course for credit, with the approval of the Petitions Committee, only upon making a showing that the skills taught in the course are central to his or her academic or career plans, and that there is good reason that his or her skills have atrophied since he or she first took a substantially similar or identical course.
 Such petitions shall be granted only in extraordinary circumstances.